(Para ver esta misma información en español / To see this same information in Spanish: pinche aquí / click here).

-The public health service in the Canary Islands is known as “Servicio Canario de la Salud ” and is run by the autonomous regional government.
+The Canary Islands public health service is known as the “Servicio Canario de la Salud ” and is managed by the regional government.

-In the drop down menu, under “Selecionne Tipo de Centro ” (Select type of centre), choose “Centros de Salud”; these are for the larger health centres that start with letters CS (centro de salud).
+In the drop-down menu, in “Seleccione Tipo de Centro ” (Select the type of centre), choose “Centros de Salud “; These are for the larger health centres that start with the letters CS (centro de salud).

 Remember, at the end of the form, you must also enter your island (isla), or town / village (municipio) to narrow your search.